EvilKhaosKat/PyAlarm/README.md

 python main.py

 ### p.s.
-Mallet.ogg is from ubuntu notifications collection of sounds
+Mallet.ogg was taken from ubuntu notifications collection of sounds